 Hours: M-Th 9:00am - 9:00 pm, F 9:00am - 6:00pm

 - Assignment prompt and rubric (request from instructor)

 - Readiness to be teachable

 - Arrive on time at designated location (online or on-campus)

 II.
 GRAMMARLY REPORT

-Although tutors will not proofread your paper, the University Writing Center has access to Grammarly Premium, which is an AI-powered writing assistant that highlights mistakes and suggests corrections.
+Although writing coaches will not proofread your paper, the University Writing Center has access to Grammarly Premium, which is an AI-powered writing assistant that highlights mistakes and suggests corrections.

 III.
 EMAIL FEEDBACK

-If you don't have time to schedule a one-on-one appointment with a tutor on-campus or online, you can still call to request a tutor to review your essay via email.
-After your appointment has been confirmed, a tutor will email you to request your essay.
+If you don't have time to schedule a one-on-one appointment with a coach on-campus or online, you can still call to request a coach to review your essay via email.
+After your appointment has been confirmed, a coach will email you to request your essay.
 Within 24-hours after receiving your essay, the tutor will provide limited feedback, along with a full Grammarly report.